keizman/apk-middleware-replace-nonroot/README.md

 Takes ~1 minute, no source code access required, no developer assistance needed, eliminates rebuild time.
 Ideal for quick verification of middleware or native library minor changes, flag toggles, or temporary fixes.

-Use Cases
+### Use Cases
 - Quick verification of middleware patches or parameter changes during testing

-Experiments:
+### Experiments
-1. Even with root replacement of middleware, only the runtime directory is modified, while the extracted base.apk remains
-the original APK and won't dynamically change.
+1. **Root Replacement**: Even with root replacement of middleware, only the runtime directory is modified, while the extracted `base.apk` remains the original APK and won't dynamically change.
 Given operation complexity, this path was abandoned.

-2. Direct bytecode replacement using HDX tools.
-Feasibility: Yes, but requires equal-length patches and re-signing,
+2. **Bytecode Replacement (HDX)**: Direct bytecode replacement using HDX tools.
+   - Feasibility: Yes, but requires equal-length patches and re-signing, otherwise the system rejects installation or loads pre-update files.
-otherwise the system rejects installation or loads pre-update files.
-Not attempted; saw an English post about byte replacement—feasible but more complex, abandoned.
+   - Result: Not attempted; saw an English post about byte replacement—feasible but more complex, abandoned.

-3. Runtime Hook (Frida/Xposed)—preferred for quick verification (not attempted):
+3. **Runtime Hook (Frida/Xposed)**—preferred for quick verification (not attempted):
-Pros: No APK modification, no re-signing, immediate behavior verification.
+   - **Pros**: No APK modification, no re-signing, immediate behavior verification.
-Cons: Requires injection tool support, varies across Android versions/process protection policies, difficult to locate some native symbols or obfuscated methods.
+   - **Cons**: Requires injection tool support, varies across Android versions/process protection policies, difficult to locate some native symbols or obfuscated methods.
 Good for quick validation.

-4. Dynamic library loading (place .so in app private directory and dlopen)—requires app cooperation:
+4. **Dynamic Library Loading**: Place `.so` in app private directory and `dlopen`—requires app cooperation:
-Pros: No APK signature change, only runtime loading logic.
+   - **Pros**: No APK signature change, only runtime loading logic.
-Cons: Requires app-side toggle or compatibility logic, increases code complexity, may be restricted by SELinux/private directory permissions across Android versions.
+   - **Cons**: Requires app-side toggle or compatibility logic, increases code complexity, may be restricted by SELinux/private directory permissions across Android versions.

 ### Server Setup